MKLab-ITI/MyoWebToolkit/Readme.md

 2. Requirements

     - Server
-         You need both Apache server and Node.js server
+          You will need:
-         - Download XAMPP
+         - Apache server, e.g. XAMPP, for the Muscle simulator module
-         - Download Node.js
+         - Apache and Node.js for the recording module

     - Client
-         - You need a Chrome browser
+         - You need a Chrome or Firefox browser
          - You need a Myo device